monmima/main-aide-memoire/sass/README.md

 ## Things to know about SCSS

 1. You can write plain old CSS and it will work as intended.
-1. SCSS generates generates all the vendor prefixes so you don't have to (-ms-flex-pack, etc.).
+1. SCSS generates all the vendor prefixes so you don't have to (-ms-flex-pack, etc.).

 ## Using variables